rdbhost/Rdb.Js/README.md

 The _argtype###_ fields are optional, but (if provided) should be numbered to match _arg###_ fields, and each value should be a Python DB API type string ('STRING', 'NUMBER', 'BINARY', ...).
 These are used by the server to typecast the argument values before passing them to PostgreSQL.

 [see demo here](http://www.paginaswww.com/rdb/examples/jq_rdbhost_postbyform.html)

+* *$.withResults:* functionally identical to $.postData.

+* *$.eachRecord:* sends query to server, gets results, calls _errback_ if status is 'error', otherwise, calls _eachrec_ callback with each record.
+By default, the _jsond-easy_ format is used, and each record is an object with named attribute for each record field.

 ### Methods ###